Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/im/_drive/index.rst

    .. rubric:: Notes

-   The Γ model is chosen here since it can be extended with the magnetic saturation model in a staightforward manner.
+   The Γ model is chosen here since it can be extended with the magnetic saturation model in a straightforward manner.
 If the magnetic saturation is omitted, the Γ model is mathematically identical to the inverse-Γ and T models [#Sle1989]_.